AliceSchuster/Udacity_Project_2/README.md

 This project aims to analyze disaster data, by
 - building an ETL pipeline to extract, clean, and store the data in a SQLite database
-- creating a machine learning pipeline to categorize real messages that have been sent during disaster events
+- creating a machine learning pipeline (Random Forest Classifier) to categorize real messages that have been sent during disaster events
-- developing a web app to classify a new incoming disaster message in several categories and vizusalize the model results
+- developing a web app to classify a new incoming disaster message in several categories and vizusalize the model data

 ## Installation